Middle phalanx fracture

 Middle phalanx fractures are the least common of the phalanx fractures.

-These fractures are generally well visualised on plain radiographs.
+These fractures are generally well visualized on plain radiographs.
 Ultrasonography can be used in unclear cases.

 Treatment and prognosis